WVUHPC/2019-Intro-HPC/_episodes/07-jobs.md

 > ## Exercise: Creating a Job script and submit it
 >
-> On `1.Intro-HPC/07.jobs` you will find the same 3 ABINIT files that we work on the Command Line Interface episode.
+> On `1.Intro-HPC/07.jobs` you will find the same 3 ABINIT files that we worked on the Command Line Interface episode.
 The exercise is to prepare a submission script for computing the calculation.
 This is all that you need to know:
 >
 > 1. You need to load the these modules to use ABINIT
 >    ~~~